wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 Upon successful establishment of the ICE/DTLS session, unidirectional media data transmission commences from the WHIP client to the media server.
 It is important to note that SDP renegotiations are not supported in WHIP, meaning that no modifications to the "m=" sections can be made after the initial SDP offer/answer exchange via HTTP POST is completed.

-In order to reduce complexity, SDP renegotiations are not supported, so no "m=" sections can be added or removed once the initial SDP offer/answer over HTTP POST is completed.

 The following diagram illustrates the core operation of the WHIP protocol for initiating and terminating a WHIP session:

 ~~~~~